apollographql/spotify-showcase/docs/enterprise-demo.md

 The Apollo Router automatically collects usage information on your graph based on what fields are being requested from client applications.
 You can start diving into specific fields and their usage in the graph by heading to the [Fields page]({{ graph.url.fields }}).

-In the top search bad of the Fields page, try searching for `CurrentUser` to find the `me` field we queries.
+In the top search bad of the Fields page, try searching for `CurrentUser` to find the `me` field we query.
 You can also click the flied insights button to the right to view a more detailed breakdown of the usage in this specific field.

 ## Knowing when to start pruning your graph

-Since GraphOS has the usage information of our graph, it can also identify fields marked with the `@deprecated` directive and tell us if they are still being useed or not.
-In the same [Fields page]({{ graph.url.fields }}), select the "Deprecations" at the top and you should see some deprecated fields that were added from the SpaceX API.
+Since GraphOS has the usage information of our graph, it can also identify fields marked with the `@deprecated` directive and tell us if they are still being used or not.
+In the same [Fields page]({{ graph.url.fields }}), select the "Deprecations" at the top, and you should see some deprecated fields that were added from the SpaceX API.

 ## Looking at individual operations

-In addition to the aggregate usage information we saw in the Fields page, GraphOS also enables you to view sample individual traces that includes resolver level traces 🙌.
-Head over to the [Operations]({{ graph.url.operations }}) tab and you can explore the traces generated from the operations we ran in previous steps.
+In addition to the aggregate usage information we saw in the Fields page, GraphOS also enables you to view sample individual traces that include resolver level traces 🙌.
+Head over to the [Operations]({{ graph.url.operations }}) tab, and you can explore the traces generated from the operations we ran in previous steps.

 ## Testing out making a change to your subgraphs locally